 Even though it’s the same beach, each station on White Beach has a different vibe and even different price points (read on to find out which Boracay station is the best for you).

 Then, on the east side of the island, you’ve got Bulabong Beach.
 This is where all the watersports action is.
 It only takes 15 minutes to cross from Bulabong Beach to White Beach.

 Arguably, Station 1 claims the most beautiful stretch of White Beach.
 It’s also home to picturesque Willy’s Rock, one of the most iconic spots on the island.

 With prime location come premium prices.
 Station 1 is where you’ll find many of Boracay’s luxury resorts.
-If you’re looking for a true resort experience, Henann Crystal Sands Resort has a gorgeous poolside area, a swim-in bar and an infinity pool.
+If you’re looking for a true resort experience, Ferra Hotel and Garden Suites has a gorgeous poolside area and luxurious rooms.
 For a more low-key option, check out Jony’s Beach Resort, a cosy boutique hotel with only 21 rooms.

 Station 1 is generally quieter and less busy than Station 2, which makes it a great place for honeymooners and families with kids.
 The buzzing nightlife in Station 2 is just far enough so it doesn’t disturb you, but still easily accessible if you want to go partying.

 If you pick Station 2, you’ll be right in the middle of the action.
 This is the busiest part of Boracay with D’mall, the shopping centre, and tons of shops and restaurants.